radrich/richarmstrong.net/README.md

 # richarmstrong.net
- The website, portfolio, and store of the artist Rich Armstrong
+ The website, portfolio, and store of the artist Rich Armstrong.